Observatory Status

 What’s up tonight?

-• Mars is in the southwestern sky (in Cancer) as it gets dark this week.
+- Mars is in the west/southwestern sky (in Cancer) as it gets dark this week.
 It appears pretty small now, but is still viewable through a telescope.
+It will still be visible in the evening sky for several months, before it is lost in the solar twilight.

-• We may get a view of the asteroid Vesta (in Virgo) after it gets fully dark later in the evening.
-It will be at its brightest this week and next week.
-Those with excellent vision may be able to see it with unaided eyes.
+- The asteroid Vesta (in Virgo) is visible after it gets fully dark later in the evening this week, and will remain visible in a telescope throughout the summer.
+It is at its brightest now, and will start dimming later this week.
+Those with excellent vision may be able to see it with unaided eyes this first week of May.

-• The constellation Leo and Virgo are up in the southeastern sky as it gets dark this week, and both of the constellations bring a wealth of galaxies with them (weather and Moon permitting).
+- The constellations of Leo and Virgo are up in the southern sky after it gets dark this week, and both of the constellations bring a wealth of galaxies with them (weather and Moon permitting).

 Visit us: Map